kuma0128/terraform-openmetadata-aws/README.md

 - Separate the creation of ACM (AWS Certificate Manager) and Route 53 resources into a different Terraform state file to avoid coupling them tightly with the main infrastructure.
 - A dedicated `dns` module provisions Route 53 hosted zones, query logging, and ACM certificates before the main AWS stack.
-- DNS outputs (ACM certificate ARN and zone ID) are passed to the load balancer module via Terragrunt dependencies instead of Terraform data sources.
+- DNS outputs (domain name, ACM certificate ARN, and zone ID) are passed to the load balancer module via Terragrunt dependencies instead of Terraform data sources.
 - Based on my experience, keeping modules as granular as possible is recommended, especially for disaster recovery (DR) scenarios.
 - **Warning**: This module does not implement non-functional requirements such as comprehensive operational support or robust security measures.
 Therefore, **it is not suitable for production environments without significant modifications**.